truenas/documentation/content/CORE/CORETutorials/Storage/Disks/DiskReplace.md

 ![StoragePoolsStatusDiskFailedOptions](/images/CORE/12.0/StoragePoolsStatusDiskFailedOptions.png "Options for a Failed Disk")

-It is recommended to *offline* the disk before starting the replacement.
+We recommend you *offline* the disk before starting the replacement.
 This removes the device from the pool and can prevent swap issues.
 To offline a disk:

 Go to **Storage > Pools** screen.